 One-stop operating systems' administrative records, such as current records of eligibility for programs with income-based eligibility (for example, Temporary Assistance for Needy Families (TANF) or Supplemental Nutrition Assistance Program (SNAP));

-Self-employment worksheets; or
+Self-employment worksheets;

-ated email, fax, or letter received from the customer's employer verifying the customer's wages.
-For an optional template, refer to the TWC Employment and Wage Verification Letter - Template.
+A dated email, fax, or letter completed by the customer's employer verifying the customer's wages (For an optional template, refer to the TWC Employment and Wage Verification Letter - Template); or

-After three attempts to obtain one of the primary source documents listed above, the VR counselor may pursue alternate methods to verify the customer's wages.
-If an alternate method is used, the VR counselor must enter a detailed case note in RHW, including the date that the verification was received as well as justification for the customer not providing formal documentation.
-The following can be used for verifying wages:
+Employment Service Provider (ESP) written documentation or reports.
+The documentation must include the accurate wages at the time of the closure and must be signed by both the customer and provider.

-Contacting the customer's place of employment to verbally verify the customer's wages by speaking to the HR representative, manager, or supervisor.
-If the customer's superior or HR representative is not available, verify the wages by speaking directly to the customer at the place of employment;
+After three attempts to obtain one of the primary source documents listed above, VR staff may pursue alternate methods to verify the customer's wages.
+For more information, refer to B-603-4: Alternative Methods to Obtaining Primary Source Documentation.

-Contacting the customer;
+Note: The RHW Employment Information page requires unit management verification when a VR staff member enters wages greater than $40 per hour.
+This note displays on the Employment Information page in RHW and sends an action to the VR manager to complete this verification.
+The VR manager reviews the documentation, and, if accurate, marks the checkbox in RHW labeled “VRM Reviewed”.

-Contacting the customer's guardian, if applicable; or
+B-603-3: Verifying Employment for Closure

-Receiving Employment Service Provider (ESP) written documentation or reports.
+The customer must be employed at the time of the case closure.
+Supporting documentation that verifies the customer’s employment must be in the customer’s case file before the case closure in RHW and must include the method used to verify the customer's employment.
+Documentation must be as current as possible, but no older than 14 calendar days.
+The documentation must reflect 90 days of employment after all substantial services have been completed.

-When contacting the place of employment to verify the customer's wages, VR staff must not disclose any details regarding the customer's disability or the nature of his or her VR services unless the customer has signed a specific consent for this information to be disclosed.
-Use the VR1517-2, Authorization for Release of Confidential Customer Records and Information form to document consent for disclosure, when appropriate.
+Example: If requesting the Work Number, the “current as of” date must be within 14 days of the date of closure and the “current as of date” must reflect 90 days of employment after the hire date or start the clock date, whichever is later.

-B-603-2: Verifying Employment for Closure
+For additional examples, refer to the VRSM FAQ document.

-Verification of employment and case closure in RHW must be completed on the same day.The following are options that may be used to verify the customer's employment:
+VR staff must first attempt to obtain one of the following primary source documents to verify employment:

 Unemployment Insurance (UI) wage match for out of state employers, federal employment records, or military employment records that verify the hourly wage rate (not aggregated for the quarter);